bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-2-4-methods-with-params.rst

     :align: left
     :alt: simple house

 This creative challenge is fun to do collaboratively in pairs.
-Design a house and have the turtle draw it with different colors below (or with this |repl link|).
+Design a house and have the turtle draw it with different colors below (or with this `replit.com link <https://replit.com/@BerylHoffman/Java-Swing-Turtle#Main.java>`_).
 Can you add windows and a door?
 Come up with your own house design as a team.

 To draw a window, you will need to call ``penUp`` to walk the turtle into position, for example: